 Bruschetta is a typical appetizer from Italian cuisine, originating from the Lazio region.
 It consists of toasted rustic bread rubbed with garlic, seasoned with extra virgin olive oil, salt, and black peppercorns.
 It is simple to prepare and can be customized with the addition of fresh tomatoes, basil, or cheese.
 Bruschetta is perfect as a light snack before a meal.

-Toast the slices of rustic bread on both sides using a grill or a toaster
+Toast the slices of rustic bread on both sides using a grill or toaster

-Rub them thoroughly with the garlic cloves that you have previously crushed, then sprinkle them with salt, freshly ground pepper, and fragrant olive oil
+Rub them thoroughly with the garlic cloves that you have previously crushed, then sprinkle with freshly ground salt and pepper and fragrant olive oil

 The oil should be virgin or extra virgin: only the 'soma d'aj' Piedmontese bruschetta requires a less flavorful oil